 Castex has very well formulated what sea control means: “Depending on whether you have control of the sea, you can or you cannot:

-- In a defensive mode, guarantee your own communications and interdict the enemy from attacking your own territory by the sea”.
+- in a defensive mode, guarantee your own communications and interdict the enemy from attacking your own territory by the sea” (Castex 1997 vol V:87).

 Presence, finally, is the basic naval mission in peace and crisis.
 Presence means creating influence.
 The posture of the naval force decides whether this influence is positive/offensive or negative/defensive.